ognis1205/mcp-server-unitycatalog/README.md

    - Returns: A function details retrieved from Unity Catalog.

 3. `uc_create_function`
-   - Create a function within a parent catalog and schema. **WARNING: This API is experimental and will change in future versions**.
+   - Creates a function within a parent catalog and schema. **WARNING: This API is experimental and will change in future versions**.
    - Input:
      - `name` (string): The name of the function (not fully-qualified).
      - `script` (string): The Python script including the function to be registered.
    - Returns: A function details created within Unity Catalog.

+4. `uc_delete_function`
+   - Deletes a function within a parent catalog and schema.
+   - Input:
+     - `name` (string): The name of the function (not fully-qualified).
+   - Returns: None.

 ## Configuration